qminor/qlens-beta/README.md

 		mpirun -n 8 qlens script.in -g4

 	By default, if you don't specify the number of groups with the '-g' argument, QLens will assume the same number of groups as processes (which would be eight in the above example); in other words, it assumes only one process per group unless you tell it otherwise.
-On a computing cluster you have a lot more processors, hence more freedom to do a combination of all these approaches &mdash; parallelizing the chi-square evaluations, running parallel chains, and multithreading the image searching with OpenMP.
+On a computing cluster you have a lot more processors, hence more freedom to do a combination of all these approaches&mdash;parallelizing the chi-square evaluations, running parallel chains, and multithreading the image searching with OpenMP.

 Previous upgrades from Nov.
 13 version: